raihahahan/cpp-database/README.md

 # Introduction

-This project aims to build a relational database from scratch, starting with an initial log-structured merge trees (LSM-trees) implementation, followed by B-trees.
+This project aims to build a relational database from scratch, starting with an initial log-structured merge trees (LSM-trees) key-value implementation, followed by B-trees, then SQL and ACID abstractions.

+Current progress: key-value database with WAL, in-memory sorted map and flushing to disk.

 # Pre-requisites